CartoDB/documentation/app/content/react/guides/getting-started.md

 ### Get an Application ID

-To connect a private application you first need to create an Application and get an `Application ID`:
+To connect a private application you first need to create an Application and get a `Client ID`:

 1. You need to go to the Developers section in the Workspace